tschuy/hiking-by-transit/marin/getting-to-marin.md

 ### Marin Transit 61

 Transfers to the 61 are complicated, as the GGT 580 and Marin Transit 61 do not directly connect.
-Depending on the particular departure, there are several options for which bus is best to take to transfer between them; on weekends, there's generally a decent transfer via the Golden Gate Transit 150 bus.
+Depending on the particular departure, there are several options for which bus is best to take to transfer between them; on weekends, there's generally a decent transfer via the Golden Gate Transit 150 bus at Marin City.

+* Golden Gate Transit 150: transfer at Marin City\*
+* Marin Transit 17: transfer at Almonte Blvd & Rosemont Ave
+* Marin Transit 71: transfer at Marin City

 **Weekday transfers**